trilioData/tvk-plugins/docs/preflight/README.md

 ## Checks Performed during Preflight

-Some checks are performed on system from where the application is installed and some are performed on the K8s cluster.
+Preflight plugin performs checks on system where this plugin is installed and few checks are performed on the K8s cluster where current-context of kubeconfig is pointing to.

-The following checks included in preflight:
+The following checks are included in preflight:

-- Ensure *kubectl* utility is present on system
+- Ensures *kubectl* utility is present on system
-- Ensure *kubectl* is pointed to k8s cluster (i.e can access the remote target cluster)
+- Ensures *kubectl* is pointed to k8s cluster (i.e can access the remote target cluster)
-- Ensure *helm*  utility is present on system and pointed to the cluster
+- Ensures *helm*  utility is present on system and pointed to the cluster
   - If *helmVersion=~v3*, then *tiller* is not needed on cluster
-- Ensure minimum Kubernetes version >= 1.18.x
+- Ensures minimum Kubernetes version >= 1.18.x
-- Ensure RBAC is enabled in cluster
+- Ensures RBAC is enabled in cluster
-- Ensure provided storageClass is present in cluster
+- Ensures provided storageClass is present in cluster
   1. Provided storageClass's `provisioner` [JSON Path: `storageclass.provisioner`] should match with provided volumeSnapshotClass's `driver`[JSON Path: `volumesnapshotclass.driver`]
   2. If volumeSnapshotClass is not provided then, volumeSnapshotClass which satisfies condition `[i]` will be selected.
   If there's are multiple volumeSnapshotClasses satisfying condition `[i]`, default volumeSnapshotClass[which has annotation `snapshot.storage.kubernetes.io/is-default-class: "true"` set] will be used for further pre-flight checks.
   3. Pre-flight check fails if no volumeSnapshotClass is found[after considering all above mentioned conditions].
-- Ensure at least one volumeSnapshotClass is marked as *default* in cluster if user has not provided volumeSnapshotClass as input.
+- Ensures at least one volumeSnapshotClass is marked as *default* in cluster if user has not provided volumeSnapshotClass as input.
-- Ensure all required features are present
+- Ensures all required features are present
   - No Alpha features required for k8s version >= 1.17.x
 - Ensure CSI apis are present in cluster
   - "volumesnapshotclasses.snapshot.storage.k8s.io"